GLOBAL MARKETS-World stocks rise on talk of G20 action

 The euro rebounded and U.S. stocks shrugged off a new batch of weak economic data, with U.S. consumer sentiment falling in early June to a six-month low, according to a survey.

-But anxiety that the outcome of Sunday’s vote could lead Greece to exit the euro zone led investors to raise their safe-haven bond holdings, driving up U.S. government debt prices.
+But anxiety that the outcome of Sunday’s elections could lead Greece to exit the euro led other investors to raise their safe-haven bond holdings, driving up U.S. government debt prices.

-A measure of market fear in the equities market, the CBOE Volatility Index, was up 2.2 percent at 22.16, after rising above 23.
+And measure of market fear in the equities market, the CBOE Volatility Index, was up 1.5 percent at 22, after earlier rising above 23.

-“Ahead of Sunday’s election in Greece, central bankers stand ready, again,” said Peter Boockvar, equity strategist Miller Tabak & Co in New York.

 Central banks from Tokyo to London prepared for any turmoil following Greece’s election, with the European Central Bank hinting at an interest rate cut and Britain set to open its coffers.

-Officials from the Group of 20 major industrial and emerging nations told Reuters on Thursday that the top central banks stood ready to stabilize markets by providing liquidity if the election result causes financial upheaval.
+Officials from the G20 told Reuters on Thursday that the top central banks stood ready to stabilize markets by providing liquidity if the election result causes financial upheaval.

 G20 leaders meet in Mexico on Monday and Tuesday as the results of the Greek vote and market reactions emerge.